 - Employee-the person who is being evaluated according to core competency criteria. - Evaluator-the person who is the direct supervisor of the employee.
 When possible, the evaluator should be one supervisory level above the employee.
 For example, a building service manager would be the evaluator for a building service worker.
 A paraeducator would be evaluated by the school principal or assistant principal. - Evaluations for employees without direct supervisors- When a supporting services employee does not work under the direction of an immediate supervisor, the evaluation document and meeting will be performed by the principal or administrator/supervisor, with input provided from indirect feedback sources.
-It is the responsibility of the principal to remain fully knowledgeable of the employee's performance, through periodic meetings with the employee regarding their ongoing job performance and progress on their professional development plan, as well as through ongoing consultation with providers of indirect feedback.
-Participation in the evaluation meeting by the providers of indirect feedback is always encouraged. - Provider of indirect feedback-an MCPS administrator/ supervisor who does not have direct evaluator responsibility but who has first-hand knowledge of the employee's job performance, as measured by the core competencies (See Evaluator Tip Sheet, p.
-33.)
+It is the responsibility of the principal to remain fully knowledgeable of the employee's performance, through periodic meetings with the employee regarding their ongoing job performance and progress on their professional development plan (PDP), as well as through ongoing consultation with providers of indirect feedback. - Provider of indirect feedback-an MCPS administrator/ supervisor/resource teacher who does not have direct evaluator responsibility but who has first-hand knowledge of the employee's job performance, as measured by the core competencies.
+(See Evaluator Tip Sheet, p.
+31.)